apoorvakunapareddy/Udacity_Communicate_DataFindings/README.md

 Term: The length of the loan expressed in months.
 MonthlyLoanPayment:The scheduled monthly loan payment.

 In this project, I have tried to identify the correlation between these metrics using univariate, bivariate and multivariate analysis.
-Also,I have tried to understand how the relationship between the main variables gets impacted when a supporting variable included in the analysis.
+Also, I have tried to understand how the relationship between the main variables gets impacted when a supporting variable included in the analysis.
+I have used “Term “ and  “Prosper rating” as my secondary variables.
+These variables helped me understand the pattern of my key variables better.
 Please refer the python file to get in-depth details of my analysis.